spk121/potato-make/README.md

                Set one or more targets to be executed.
 If no target is specified, the first target found will be executed.

+Note that in POSIX `make`, it, by default, adds in environment variables and built-in rules.
+With this library, these require command-line arguments to be enabled to pick up environment variables and built-in rules.
+This is to make this tool more appropriate for generating *reproducible builds*.

 ## Environment Variables